devenes/cloudformation-containerization-bookstore-api/README.md

 | `PUT`       | Update a resource                   | http://[ec2-hostname]/books/123 (updates the book with id=123, from data provided with the request) |
 | `DELETE`    | Delete a resource                   | http://[ec2-hostname]/books/123 (delete the book with id=123)                                       |

-- You are, as a cloud engineer, requested to deploy the app in the development environment on a Docker Machine on AWS EC2 Instance using AWS Cloudformation Service to showcase your project.
+- You are, as a cloud engineer, requested to deploy the app in the development environment on a Docker Machine on AWS EC2 Instance using AWS CloudFormation Service to showcase your project.
 To do that you need to;

   - Get the app code from GitHub repo of your team.